ghi-electronics/Documentation/software/tinyclr/tutorials/reflection.md

 //type = System.Int32
 ```

-Another example below show how to access a private function from a different class.
-Let say we have ReflectionExample class with  FunctionA() and  FunctionB() are private;
+Another example below shows how to access a private function from a different class.
+Let's say we have a class named ReflectionExample with private functions named FunctionA() and FunctionB().

 ```csharp
 public class ReflectionExample